jp43/AchlysBackEnd/README.md

 ## Workflow

-* **Step 0 Preparation** (performed by executing the startjob command):
+* **Step 0 Preparation (performed by executing the startjob command)**:

 	- generation of 3D structures

 * **Step 1 Docking**:

-	1. Docking
+	_1. Docking

 		- Autodock, Vina and DOCK6 are used (~ 20 poses generated per software)

 		- Same binding box as Khaled's

-   2. Minimization
+	_2. Minimization

 		- minimization of the poses with AMBER

 		- minimization is performed in-vacuo by restraining the protein atoms

 		- the partial charges obtained at the end of the docking procedure are kept for the minimization

-   3. Rescoring
+	_3. Rescoring

 		- Autodock and Vina scores are computed/recomputed for each pose

 		- the scores are rescaled in order to have unit variance and zero mean

 		- an averaged score is computed S = (S_autodock + S_vina)/2 for each pose

-* Step 2 Startup (fast)
+* **Step 2 Startup (fast)**

 	1. Clustering analysis

 		- the minimized poses (point 2 of the docking step) are clustered using a distance cutoff of 2.0 A.

 		- for each cluster generated, a score is computed based on its population, the best average score S (see rescoring section above) and the number of softwares involved.
 		N.B.: This score was reported to predict 72% of correct poses for a set 194 complexes.

 		- the representative poses of the best five clusters are kept for the next step

 	2. Preparation of the selected poses for MD

 		- The antechamber and leap programs of the AMBER package are used

 		- The corresponding structures are set in a box and solvated.
 Na+ and Cl- ions are added (with concentration 0.15M) making sure the system is neutralized.

-* Step 3 Molecular Dynamics:
+* **Step 3 Molecular Dynamics**:

 	1. The whole MD workflow is performed using NAMD from the prepared structures of the previous step

 	2. Minimization (40ps)

 	3. NVT equilibration (100ps), the temperature is gradually increased to 310.K

 	4. NPT equilibration (100ps), the pressure is set 1bar

 	5. MD production run (2ns), a trajectory of 200 frames, saving one frame every 5000 steps, is generated.

 * Step 4 PBSA/GBSA: